BisanzLab/OHMC_Colaboratory/Protocols/ViralSeq/xGenLibraryPrepHT.md

 - When creating master mixes, always include an excess volume of 10%.
 - **Be sure to perform pre-PCR and post-PCR processes in the appropriately labeled clean benches.**

 This kit accepts DNA from **10 pg to 250 ng**.
-It is important to know the amount of starting material because the number of PCR cycles run during the Indexing step is dependent upon this number.
+It is important to know the amount of starting material because the number of PCR cycles run during the indexing step is dependent upon this number.
 If using very low-quantity DNA, then use the number of PCR cycles recommended for the lowest input amount.

 ### Fragmentation
 This kit has been specifically designed for use with fragment sizes of 200 bp or 350 bp and has been validated for mechanical shearing (sonication) methods.